4/24/2025

 Chairwoman of the Board

 Very well for both markets.
-We actually are very pleased with the progress in both markets.
-For Indonesia, we started delivering VF3, VFI and VFE34.
-We have about, we deliver about 3,000 VFE34 for GSM and about 500 vehicles for B2C customers in the market.
-Indonesia is the first VINFAST overseas market outside of Vietnam where we implement the whole full green mobility ecosystem, which means the GSM for the green taxi and VGreen for charging and transportation.
-We launched GSM in Jakarta last year, and we started expanding the VGreen charging network in Indonesia.
+Actually, I'm very, very pleased with the progress in both markets.
+For Indonesia, we started delivering VF3, VF5 and VFE34.
+We deliver about 3,000 VFE34 for GSM and about 500 vehicles for B2C customers in the market.
+Indonesia is the first VinFast overseas market outside of Vietnam where we implement the whole full green mobility of the system which means the GSM for the green taxi and V green for charging station.
+We launched GSM into Qatar last year and we we started expanding the VGreen charging network in Indonesia.
 Our dealership network consisted of 22 showrooms as of March 31, 2025, and we are on track with our target to have about 80 showrooms by the end of the year as we continue expanding our relationship with the dealers.
-About Philippines, we have introduced five models in the Philippines with the VF6 being the latest one to be introduced.
+About Philippines, we have introduced five models in the Philippines, with the VF6 being the latest one to be introduced.
 We also started expanding our dealership network and service center.
 We have six showrooms by the end of March and aim to have 50 showrooms by the end of the year.
-And we, VGreen, the charging station network is already present in the Philippines, and we expect to see GSM taxi in the Philippines soon as well.
+And VGreen, the charging station network, is already present in the Philippines. and we expect to see a GSM taxi in the Philippines soon as well.

 speaker

 Thank you, Madam Thuy.
-We have our next question, Isabelle Tariff.
-What is your view on the potential impact of the new US tariff on consumer car spending, both in Vietnam and in your key international markets?
-How is VINFAST preparing to respond for each market, and what forms of government support are you expecting?
+We have our next question.
+It's about tariff.
+What is your view on the potential impact of the new U.S. tariff on consumer car spending, both in Vietnam and in your key international markets?
+How is VinFast Preparing to respond for each market and what forms of government support are you expecting?

 speaker